vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/07_advanced_configuration/README.md

     cp values.yaml values.tutorial-part.yaml
     ```

 3. Since there exists a `role` block now in the current `values.full.yaml` and our local `values.yaml` it is required to merge them appropriately.
 Otherwise the second `role` key will overwrite the first which is not helpful.
-To create the final `values.full.yaml` you hence need to do a little more work but you can just copy and paste the following 'one line' and it should do:
+To create the final `values.full.yaml` you hence need to do a little more work but you can just copy and paste the following 'one liner' and it should do:

     ```sh
-    sed '1,/objects:/d' values.full.yaml > _tmp && sed '/^\s\s\s\srole:/r'<(
+    sed '1,/objects:/d' values.full.yaml > _tmp \
+    && sed '/^\s\s\s\srole:/r'<(
       echo "      psp:"
       echo "        enabled: _HT?(index . \"$\").Values.hull.objects.podsecuritypolicy.dashboard.enabled"
       echo "        rules:"